 …There is one very obscure comic from 2018 that heavily implies a version of Peter Parker is, in fact, into boys!
 One boy in particular actually.

 Welcome to Earth-44145!
-This is one of the several alternate universes visited during the “Spider-Geddon” storyline.
+This is the world presented in Edge of Spider-Geddon #4 by Aaron Kuder and Will Robson.
+It’s one of the several alternate universes visited during the “Spider-Geddon” storyline.
 In this world Norman is Spider-Man, an evil version with yup, six arms.

 And the Peter Parker of this universe?
 Dead at Norman’s hands.
 This story is told via a letter Peter wrote to Harry before he died, and that letter gets very interesting.